RHIT-CSSE/csse332/labs/lab09/index.md

 # Introduction

-Let's say that you would like to write a multi-threaded application, but your operating system doesn't support threads (i.e. it just runs whole processes, which can't have sub-parts that are scheduled separately).
+Let's say that you would like to write a multi-threaded application, but your operating system doesn't support threads (i.e. It just runs whole processes, which can't have sub-parts that are scheduled separately).
 Are you doomed to a single threaded program - no!
 You can implement your own user-space (as opposed to kernel-space) threads.
 The process you'll use is very similar to the way the